-Raising seedlings in polybags for planting is not difficult for most species, but plant-ing out the resulting seedling can be tricky.
+Raising seedlings in polybags for planting is not difficult for most species, but planting out the resulting seedling can be tricky.
 Seedlings tend to go into shock when transplanted and can experience stunted growth.
 Some communities leave polybags on, while others take the polybags off.
-There are also, on the market, biodegradable on, which others take the polybags on a first are also, on the market, broughtable polybags.
+There are also, on the market, biodegradable polybags.
 MAP seldom attempts to rear seedlings in polybag, as most mangroves fair better distributed or directly planted.
 At the very least, we caution that before spending the time and money to rear seedlings in a nursery at large scale, conduct some trials and compare the growth rates and costs of seedlings raised in polybags, with direct plantings of propagules and natural recruits (see Figure 8.9).